 Top tip; set realistic expectations for profit targets and you’ll find more deals, more quickly and actually be able to make a profit.

-The actual searching for the deals is painful and slow process, but it’s mostly just grunt work.
+The actual searching for the property development deals is painful and slow process, but it’s mostly just grunt work.
 People talk about building relationships with agents and getting the best deals given to you before they reach the market….
 Fine if you’re best friends with the agent or buying a property per month off them.
 Otherwise expect to get what’s on the market.

 And you know what?
 There are profits to be made there still!
 Don’t be greedy and you’ll get rich.
 Odd, but true.